nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `add n/Read Book d/Make sure to take notes t/Leisure`
 * `add n/Return Book d/NUS library t/Urgent D/2023-01-01 1800`

+:warning: While you are allowed to use special characters in the description, using [reserved keywords](#inputs-into-clock-work) may cause unintended behavior.
+You are **strongly discouraged** from using reserved keywords in your description.
-e.g. `add n/Sample d/Why can't I add n/?`
+This is a bad example: `add n/Sample d/Why can't I add n/?`.

 <br>